The Role of the Social Worker

 Infant Jesus School Social Worker

-Penny Storey BA MSW (UWA) can be contacted at Infant Jesus School every Monday and Wednesday.
+Ariane Thirion can be contacted at Infant Jesus School every Tuesday, Wednesday and Thursday.

-This is a free and confidential service and is part of the Infant Jesus School’s ongoing commitment to the pastoral care needs of the students and school community.
+This is a free service and is part of the Infant Jesus School’s ongoing commitment to the pastoral care needs of the students and school community.
+Discussions and any records kept by the social worker are considered as private and treated confidentially.

 School Social Work Services